 Tuning stability was a strong point for the Guitar Boomers.
 They settled in quickly, and rarely needed adjusting even after extended play.

 Do bear in mind that the heavier the strings, the more difficult they are to play.
 If you’re a beginner, you’re definitely going to want to work your way up to this type of string weight progressively.
-You should also remember that extremely heavy strings may require modifications to your guitar, and at the very least they will require a fresh setup if you’re changing from a lighter gauge.
+You should also remember that extremely heavy strings may require modifications to your guitar.
+At the very least, they’ll require a fresh setup if you’re changing from a lighter gauge.

-A lot of more traditional blues players like Eric Clapton, BB King, and even more modern artists like John Mayer, opt to use light to medium weight strings, typically around 0.010 to .011.
-This still provides a lot of warmth, and a lot of sustain on those never ending vibratos, and still allows them to play expressively, bending up over a step on pretty much all of the strings.
+Many traditional blues players like Eric Clapton, BB King, and even more modern artists like John Mayer, opt to use light- to medium-weight strings, typically around 0.010 to .011.
+This provides a lot of warmth and sustain on those neverending vibratos, while still allowing them to play expressively, bending up over a step on pretty much all the strings.

-Blues has never been about high tech equipment and the latest technology.
-Some of the greatest musicians ever to play the blues have used $5 pawn shop guitars with missing strings!
-So, it’s safe to say that you don’t need to think outside the box when it comes to selecting great strings for blues.
+Blues has never been about high-tech equipment and the latest technology.
+Some of the greatest musicians ever to play the blues have used $5 pawnshop guitars with missing strings!
+So it’s safe to say you don’t need to think outside the box when it comes to selecting great strings for blues.

 All of the strings in this guide have earned their spot on this list for one reason or another.
-Of course, the DR Strings Pure Blues were the worthy winners of our top spot designation.
+Of course, the DR Strings Pure Blues were the worthy winners of our Top Pick designation.
 While blues is mostly about the heart that goes into playing, these strings provided the extra something that pushed the sound to “perfect” status.
 Ernie Ball’s Power Slinky strings are a great choice for those looking for an honest to goodness blues sound without breaking the bank.
 Players looking for a premium string will definitely enjoy the D’Addario Pure Nickels.
-They were warm and mellow, and offered the rich, bluesy sound that many crave but don’t know how to find.
+They were warm and mellow, offering the rich, bluesy sound that many crave but don’t know how to find.